Best Times to Visit Córdoba, Argentina

 Essential Travel Tips

-Always carry some smaller bills (pesos) for smaller purchases and transportation like buses.
-Many smaller shops and street vendors may not accept cards, and you'll get better exchange rates if you exchange larger amounts at official exchange houses rather than airports or hotels.
+Always carry some smaller bills (pesos) for smaller purchases and transportation like colectivos (minibuses).
+Many smaller businesses might not accept cards, and you'll get better exchange rates at local casas de cambio than at airports or touristy areas.
+Using apps like Mercado Pago or similar for mobile payments is also becoming increasingly common.

 Weather Details